betheden/hebrew-grammar/content/infinitive_absolute.rst

 demanding the most sensitivity to its context to determine its meaning.
 The infinitive absolute is described as being in the :ref:`state_absolute` because it always stands entirely on its own as an independent grammatical entity.
-The form never occurs in any kind of construction with a prefix or
+The form can appear with the conjunction, but it never occurs in any other kind of construction with a prefix or
 :ref:`suffix`,
-an attached preposition, or even another
+an attached preposition, or with a
 :ref:`noun`
 in a construct chain.
 The infinitive absolute generally has only one form in each